 in 1280 x 960 resolution

 In fact groove metal is nothing more than thrash metal sacrificing speed for melody and overall enjoyment.
 That's not to say groove metal is more enjoyable than thrash (Because it isn't) but it's easier to get into and generally much more accessible.
 I completely agree with the choice of the band to venture into groove territory because they had little other choice left.
-Going on with the formula used on Arise would have only resulted in Sepultura trying to imitate Arise (because that's their peak) and that couldn't have worked for very long.
+Going on with the formula used on Arise would have only resulted in Sepultura trying to imitate Arise and that couldn't have worked for very long.
 Instead they decided to experiment further and build from the newly introduced grooves of Arise.
 The result is Chaos A.D., a very interesting album indeed.
 Now, I've been to concerts of both Soulfly and Sepultura, both still play these songs, and they absolutely rock when they're played live.
 You can hear easily by listening to this, that this album is insanely headbang-able.
 I can't argue that the faster thrash riffs (save for a few) are mostly gone and traded in for chunkier groove riffs.